Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Folate / Methylfolate?

 Folic acid is the synthetic form used in fortified foods and most supplements.
-To become biologically active, folic acid must be converted through several enzymatic steps to L-methylfolate (5-MTHF) - the form the body actually uses.
-The rate-limiting enzyme in this process, MTHFR (methylenetetrahydrofolate reductase), is genetically variable.
-Approximately 40% of the general population carries a common MTHFR polymorphism (C677T or A1298C) that reduces enzyme activity by 30-70%.
-For these individuals, folic acid is significantly less useful than methylfolate, which bypasses the conversion step entirely.
+To become active, your body must convert it through several steps to L-methylfolate - the form it actually uses.
+About 40% of people carry a common gene variant (MTHFR) that reduces this conversion by 30-70%.
+For these individuals, methylfolate supplements bypass the bottleneck entirely.

-The neural tube defect prevention evidence is the strongest and most established in the supplement literature.
-The Medical Research Council RCT (1991, n=1,817) showed 400mcg folic acid daily around conception reduced neural tube defect recurrence by 71%.
+The neural tube defect prevention evidence is the strongest in the supplement literature.
+A landmark trial showed folate reduced neural tube defect recurrence by 71%.
 The CDC, WHO, and virtually every major health organization recommend 400-800mcg folate daily for all women who could become pregnant.
-This is one of the few supplements where "take this regardless of symptoms" is mainstream medical advice.
+This is one of the few supplements where "take this regardless" is mainstream medical advice.

-The mental health connection involves the methylation cycle.
-Methylfolate is a substrate for neurotransmitter synthesis (serotonin, dopamine, norepinephrine).
-Low folate status correlates with depression risk, and several trials show L-methylfolate (specifically at 15mg/day) can augment antidepressant treatment in patients with depression and MTHFR variants.
-This is a distinct clinical use case from general folate supplementation.
+The mental health connection: methylfolate is needed for neurotransmitter production (serotonin, dopamine).
+Low folate correlates with depression risk, and several trials show L-methylfolate at 15mg/day can boost antidepressant effectiveness in patients with MTHFR variants.

 Does It Work?
 The Evidence